 To collect Reference Values, the same fruit specimens used in training set creation will be measured.
 The Reference Values are those values determined by your reference method (i.e. a destructive measurement of TSS or DM).
 For example, if you intend to measure brix, Reference Values could be measured with a refractometer, or total acids could be measured through acid titration.
 Careful data management is paramount for this step, and extra care should be taken to keep specimens well organized and numbered.
 For the purposes of this example, we will describe the method for measuring dry matter.

-Using a sharp knife, remove the fruit skin from the area which was marked and scanned with the F-750 being careful to fully remove the skin but also to remove as little meat as is possible.
+Using a sharp knife, remove the fruit skin from the area which was marked and scanned with the F-750 being careful to fully remove the skin ONLY and not any sample tissue under the skin.

 WARNING: Even removing a couple millimeters of flesh under the skin will significantly influence the data.
 Remove skin only.